EddyVerbruggen/Calendar-PhoneGap-Plugin/README.md

   // prep some variables
   var startDate = new Date(2014,2,15,18,30,0,0,0); // beware: month 0 = january, 11 = december
   var endDate = new Date(2014,2,15,19,30,0,0,0);
-  var alarmTime = 15; //Sets the reminder time to 15 mins var title = "My nice event";
+  var title = "My nice event";
   var location = "Home";
   var notes = "Some notes about this event.";